 Is Offshoring Safe?

-Despite the popularity, there have been a bunch of offshore development stories circulating online.
+Despite the popularity, there have been a bunch of outsourcing horror stories circulating online.
 In their blinded hurry to save costs and take advantage of the benefits, they forgot about the risks that offshoring entails.

 In addition, ComputerWeekly.com posted an article about bad outsourcing decisions making up around 63% of data breaches.
 However, offshoring is not solely to blame for these failures.
 Security risks are often taken for granted; forgetting that an information breach creates problems for the company.

-Most of the companies with experience in security breaches may not have been diligent in planning information security.
+Most companies with experience in security breaches may not have been diligent in planning information security.
 It is due to this lack of data protection that information breach breaks out.

 One way to prevent a security breach is to establish a reliable IT security team within the organization.
 This IT security team should take part in the planning and evaluation stages of hiring offshore development teams.
 Once the production is up and running, make sure that the security measures are executed properly.